top of page

 When you first take your camera off auto, it’s easy to feel daunted and think that you’re going to have to change your settings for every shot you take - but actually that's not the case, especially if you’re using aperture priority.

 So unless you’re wanting to try any artistic effects such as a blurry background or freezing the action, you can actually leave your camera on a set of average settings, and go out for a whole day without having to change them too much at all if you don’t want to.
+The difference is that you have the knowledge to make that judgment for each shot, and change the settings if you have to - for example if light levels are low.

 APS-C Sensor